janewliang/janewliang.github.io/about/index.md

 Prior to entering graduate school, I was a scientific programmer at the University of Tennessee Health Science Center, Department of Preventive Medicine, [Division of Biostatistics](https://www.uthsc.edu/prevmed/biostatistics/index.php).
 I worked under [Dr. &#346;aunak Sen](http://senresearch.org) on matrix linear models for structured high-throughput data.
 Before that, I was a programming analysis associate at [Kaiser Permanente](https://healthy.kaiserpermanente.org).

 Born and rasied in the San Francisco Bay Area, I received my bachelor's degree in statistics from [UC Berkeley](http://statistics.berkeley.edu).
-In my spare time, I enjoy reading books, consuming hot beverages, and being easily amused by indifferent animals.
+In my spare time, I read books, consume hot beverages, and am easily amused by indifferent animals.

 ---